-Predicting when and where the food security crisis will happen is more important than having an accurate assessment of the food security status of the general population.
+Predicting when and where a food security crisis will happen is more important than having an accurate assessment of the food security status of the general population.
 In technical terms, this study focuses on the recall rate of insecure households, rather than the overall prediction accuracy.
 Models aiming to maximize the overall accuracy tend to capture characteristics that are rich in the majority of the population and fail to understand the insecure households enough.
-We want to maximize the recall rate to identify all the insecure households, without a too low precision rate so that we do not mistakenly categorize all the secure households as insecure.
-The F-1 score, essentially the weighted harmonic averages of precision and recall, serves as balanced measures of the two (Sasaki, 2007).
+We want to maximize the recall rate to identify all the insecure households, without a too low precision rate so that we do not mistakenly categorize too many food secure households as insecure.
+The F-1 score, essentially the weighted harmonic averages of precision and recall, serves as a balanced measure of the two (Sasaki, 2007).
 To summarize, the prediction results will be evaluated based mainly on recall of the food insecure category but also in consideration of the performance of other measures.

 For model comparisons, we mainly use the widely used measure called receiver operating characteristic (ROC) curve.
-The curve shows the trade-off between the true positive rate (TPR) or recall against the false positive rate (FPR) at different values of threshold, where the threshold is defined as the probability cutoff of treating an instance as 1-.
-The false-positive rate measures the cases we have a “false alarm.”
-A lower probability threshold tends to increase the recall of identifying the minority class of interest (in this application, a food-insecure village), at the cost of misclassifying a food secure village as insecure.
-The area under the ROC curve (AUC) is the universal statistic for model comparison in the machine learning practices, as they show the model performance in all the combinations of the choice of the threshold.
-ROC curve is fit for model comparison on the imbalanced dataset as it does not favor models that perform well on correctly identifying the majority class (He and Ma, 2013).
+The curve shows the trade-off between the true positive rate (TPR) or recall against the false positive rate (FPR) at different threshold values, where the threshold is defined as the probability cutoff of treating an instance as a “1”, or, in our case, as a food-insecure village.
+The false-positive rate measures the cases where we have a “false alarm.”
+A lower probability threshold tends to increase the likelihood of identifying the minority class of interest (in this application, a food-insecure village), at the cost of misclassifying a food secure village as insecure.
+The area under the ROC curve (AUC) is an accepted statistic for model comparison in the machine learning practices, as it shows the model performance in all the combinations of the choice of the threshold.
+The ROC curve is fit for model comparison on the imbalanced dataset as it does not favor models that perform well on correctly identifying the majority class (He and Ma, 2013).

 A common alternative to the ROC is the Precision-Recall (PR) curve, with the major difference that the PR curve is more sensitive to the precision of identifying the minority class (Davis and Goadrich, 2006).
 We use both the ROC and PR curve area under the curve scores for model comparison and choose the best model and threshold combination to determine the exact predicted outcome and the associated recall and F-1 score for the predicted outcomes.

 Sampling